Contaminated land: get a risk assessment fast

 Role of a geo-environmental consultant in contaminated land risk assessment

 A geo-environmental consultant plays a crucial role in assessing sites and managing land contamination risks.
-The data collected enables expert evaluations and recommendations to facilitate safe, site specific land redevelopment.
-The generic assessment criteria includes:
+The data collected during a risk assessment enables expert evaluations and recommendations to facilitate safe, site specific land redevelopment, in accordance with part 2a and Environment Agency guidelines.
+The generic assessment criteria for contamination risk management lcrm includes:

-- Site investigation – preliminary risk assessment: While initially a desk study involving scrutiny of historical mapping, an intrusive investigation may be needed to obtain samples of soil, water and ground gases for testing.
+- Site investigation – preliminary risk assessment: While initially a desk study involving scrutiny of historical mapping, an intrusive investigation may be needed to obtain samples of soil, surface water, controlled waters and ground gases for testing.

 - Risk assessment process: Detailed quantitative risk assessments are conducted to determine the type and extent of contamination.
 This enables an evaluation of the potential risks to human health and the environment posed by the contamination.